arrowtype/recursive/docs/binary-axes-and-opsz-experiments/README.md

 A big problem with strategies involving duplicate references to font sources is that they seem to bloat font filesize.

-My experiments of making an ExtraBold font with Slant & Optical Size axes resulted in a final filesize of 24KB WOFF2, 61KB TTF (with a limited A–Z, a–z character set).
+My experiments of making an ExtraBold font with Slant & Optical Size axes resulted in a final filesize of 24KB WOFF2, 61KB TTF (with a limited A–Z, a–z character set, with a total of 75 glyphs).

 The same font, but without the Optical Size from duplicate source references, is only 14KB WOFF2, 24KB TTF.